revaturelabs/interviewquestions/Python/Python-Datatypes/Number.md

 ---

-7.How will you get inupt from user?
+7.How will you get input from user?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary> <b>Show Answer</b> </summary>
   <blockquote>

-- In python we can use `input()` function to take input from user.But,it will differs when it comes to another data type like String.
-In that case we can use `int(input())` to take input as a integer from user.
+- In python, we can use `input()` function to take input from user.
+But,it will differ when it comes to another data type like String.
+In that case, we can use `int(input())` to take input as a integer from user.

 1.integer input - `int(input())`